sdiehl/zero-to-qed/docs/src/04_build_system.md

 Lean development is fundamentally interactive.
 Unlike batch compilers where you write code, compile, and hope for the best, Lean provides continuous feedback as you type.
 This tight feedback loop is not a convenience feature but the primary way you develop in Lean.

 The **Infoview** panel is your window into Lean's reasoning.
 In VS Code, it appears on the right side when you open a Lean file.
 As you move your cursor through the code, the Infoview updates to show the state at that position.
-When writing proofs, it displays the current goal: what hypotheses you have available and what remains to be proved.
+When writing proofs, it displays the current **goal**: what hypotheses you have available and what remains to be proved.
 When writing programs, it shows types and values.
 This panel is essential for understanding what Lean sees at every point in your code.

 Consider a simple proof in progress: